anton-asnitsky/buyme-todo/README.md

 >cd ..

-Now we raedy to launch:
+Now we ready to launch:
 >docker-compose up

 ## Project access: